New York City ethnic enclaves: History of immigration to and ethnic enclaves in New York City

-African American and Afro Caribbean

 African American

 The first recorded African Americans were brought to the present-day United States in 1619 as slaves.
 In 1780, under British occupation, New York City had approximately 10,000 freed people of African descent, the largest concentration of such people in North America.
 New York State began emancipating slaves in 1799, and in 1841, all slaves in New York State were freed, and many of New York's emancipated slaves lived in or moved to Fort Greene, Brooklyn.
 All slaves in the United States were later freed in 1865, with the end of the American Civil War and the ratification of the Thirteenth Amendment.
 After the Civil War, African Americans left the South, where slavery had been the strongest, in large numbers.
 These movements are now known as the Great Migration, during the 1910s and 1920s and the Second Great Migration, from the end of World War II until 1970.

 After arriving in New York, the African Americans formed neighborhoods, partially due to racism of the landlords at the time.
 The socioeconomic center of these neighborhoods, and all of "Black America", was Harlem, in Northern Manhattan.
 Hamilton Heights, on Harlem's western side, was a nicer part of Harlem, and Sugar Hill, named because its inhabitants enjoyed the "sweet life", was the nicest part.